KittenLord/summaries/rfc9110-HTTP-Semantics.md

 If a DELETE is successfully applied, the origin server SHOULD send

 - a 202 if the action will likely succeed but has not yet been enacted
-- a 204 if it has been enacted
+- a 204 if it has been enacted and no extra information
 - a 200 if it has been enacted and there's extra information

 A client SHOULD NOT generate content in a DELETE, an origin server SHOULD NOT rely on private agreements to receive such content (same as GET and HEAD)